mhrons/mhrons.github.io/docs/pv_smooth.md

 A household with installed PV power <10kW is connected to the low-voltage grid, having a BESS with energy capacity ≈ 2h x installed PV power.
 After charging the BESS to a threshold SOC (e.g. 88%), the BESS provides enough power to smooth the PV infeed (overflowing PV power) to the grid for affordable costs, provided that the remaining free BESS capacity is left for smoothing, and additional technical measures avoid the microcycling of BESS.
 The power intermittency of small scale PV plants has no impact on the grid, unless their concentration in the grid is high. ***IPLPF technology offers an affordable smoothing of PV power in the grid areas with high concentration of small-scale hybrid PV systems.***

 #### Suitable accumulators for IPLPF
-The measured signal GI(t) determines the specific accumulation parameters maximum specific power max|GI(τ)-GIs(τ+Δt)| [W/m2] and maximum specific energy ΔGX=max(GX)-min(GX) [Wh/m2] required for the smoothing by IPLPF method.
-Although IPLPF shrinks the necessary ΔGX hence ΔSOC and the total accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power (Pmax x 1h)/ΔSOC up to 8.
+The measured signal GI(t) determines the specific accumulation parameters maximum specific power max|GI(τ)-GI~s~(τ+Δt)| [W/m^2^] and maximum specific energy ΔGX=max(GX)-min(GX) [Wh/m^2^] required for the smoothing by IPLPF method.
+Although IPLPF shrinks the necessary ΔGX hence ΔSOC and the total accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power (P~max~ * 1h)/ΔSOC up to 8.
 Regardless of its reduced capacity, the ESS must supply the missing PV power while the direct Sun beams are temporarily obscured by clouds.
 The lithium accumulators are cheap, efficient and fast, but not enough powerful for a sole IPLPF smoothing.
 It is not recommended to charge/draw a Li-Ion battery by a relative power >> 1, otherwise the battery’s life cycle would be curtailed.
 Such a high relative power is provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these do not provide enough cheap capacity to make the IPLPF smoothing affordable.
-The currently-available RedOx and EDLC technologies do not harmonize with demands of the sole IPLPF smoothing.
+The currently-available RedOx and EDLC technologies do not harmonize with IPLPF sole smoothing requirements.
-Actually, the IPLPF demands are well satisfied by a [flywheel (FESS)](https://energystorage.org/why-energy-storage/technologies/flywheel-energy-storage-systems-fess/) : 1) Its maximum relative power 10C poses no limit to max(P) within demands of IPLPF smoothing.
+Actually, the IPLPF demands are well satisfied by a [flywheel (FESS)](https://energystorage.org/why-energy-storage/technologies/flywheel-energy-storage-systems-fess/) : 1) Its maximum relative power 10C poses no limit to P~max~ within demands of IPLPF smoothing.
 2) IPLPF accumulates energy only on solar-intermittent days (else no accumulation is needed), and the flywheels wear out only while rotating (FESS with mechanical bearings).
 Because of unknown prices and life cycle parameters, we calculated neither CapExp, nor OpExp of the flywheel in a role of IPLPF accumulator.
 However, ***the native synergy between demands and features identifies the flywheel as a suitable accumulator for IPLPF smoothing.***

 #### Large-scale PV plant
 Water pumps provide efficient storage for large scale PV plants (cheaper and cleaner than corresponding BESS), but no power smoothing because the water pumps are too sluggish for such a role.
 Large-scale PV intermittency can be smoothed by a relatively low accumulation capacity ΔSOC if compared to other smoothing methods, and by the relative power 8C.
 Such technical demands are well satisfied by FESS technology, less by RedOx (low power) or EDLC (too expensive) technologies.